-We have an open postdoc position for a candidate with a strong mathematical and computaitonal background (training in machine learning, cognitive science, physics or mathematics).
-Positions are related to development of Explainable AI under the DARPA program XAI.
-If you are interested this position, email Dr. Shafto a CV and a short description of your background and interests.
+We have a open postdoc positions for a candidate with a strong mathematical and computational background (training in machine learning, cognitive science, physics or mathematics).
+One position is related to cognitive development.
+The other is focused on AI.
+If you are interested, email Dr. Shafto a CV and a short description of your background and interests.

 Are there open slots for postdocs?